Pennsylvania State Athletic Conference

 The Pennsylvania State Athletic Conference (PSAC) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level.
-The conference was originally formed in 1951 as the State Teachers Conference, and was temporarily named the Pennsylvania State Teachers College Conference in 1956 before being named the Pennsylvania State Athletic Conference in 1964.
-The conference is currently composed of 17 full-time members within Pennsylvania and 1 in West Virginia.
-The conference headquarters are located in Lock Haven, Pennsylvania and staffed by a commissioner, two assistant commissioners, and a director of media relations.
+The conference was originally formed in 1951 as the State Teachers Conference, and was temporarily named the Pennsylvania State Teachers College Conference in 1956 before being assuming its current name in 1964.

+The conference's 17 full-time members include 16 based in Pennsylvania and one in West Virginia.
+The conference's headquarters are in Lock Haven, Pennsylvania and staffed by a commissioner, two assistant commissioners, and a director of media relations.

 History

 The Pennsylvania State System of Higher Education organized the conference in 1951 to promote competition in men's sports amongst the system's 14 universities.

 In 1977, following growing interest, the conference was expanded to offer competition in women's sports.
 From its inception, each conference member selected its own competitive division within the NCAA (I, II, or III).

 In 1980, however, the presidents voted to reclassify the entire conference to Division II within the NCAA.

 Membership remained unchanged until the conference announced on June 18, 2007, that it had invited three private universities—Gannon University and Mercyhurst College in Erie, Pennsylvania and C.W.
 Post of Brookville, New York—to join the conference.
 Gannon and Mercyhurst left the Great Lakes Intercollegiate Athletic Conference to join the PSAC, effective July 1, 2008.
 C.W.
 Post became an associate member for football and field hockey.

 In 2010, Seton Hill University was accepted to join the conference as an associate member for field hockey.
-With the additional transition of West Chester's program from Division I to Division II, the number of teams competing in field hockey increased from 10 to 12 for the 2011 season.
+With the transition of West Chester from Division I to Division II, the number of teams competing in field hockey increased from 10 to 12 for the 2011 season.